yeasy/learning_pickleball/en/05_serve.md

 * **Swinging too soon**: Starting the swing immediately after the toss often weakens power transfer and control.
 Correction: wait about half a second after the toss, turn the body fully toward the target, and let the legs drive the swing.

-* **Standing too close to the line**: A tight stance makes it easy to step on the line or into the non-volley zone after contact.
+* **Standing too close to the line**: A tight stance makes it easy to touch the baseline/court or step outside the correct serving area at contact.
 Correction: keep the back foot near the line and leave about 30 cm between the front foot and the line.

 * **Serving into the net or long**: This usually comes from poor power control or paddle angle.
 Correction: start with a conservative deep target, then move the landing point closer to the baseline as consistency improves.